EndPointCorp/end-point-blog/2020/03/10/cooking-with-cas.html.md

 One of our customers asked us to host a new suite of web-based applications for them and to protect them with a single sign-on (SSO) solution.
 Ok, easy enough;
 the applications in question were in fact designed with a particular SSO system in mind already.
-But for various good reasons, our customer needed a different system, and we eventually settled on [Apereo's "Central Authentication Server" project](https://www.apereo.org/projects/cas), or CAS, and I'd like to describe the conversion process we went through.
+But for various good reasons, our customer needed a different system, and we eventually settled on [Apereo's "Central Authentication Server" project](https://www.apereo.org/projects/cas), or CAS.
+I'd like to describe the conversion process we went through.

 ## The ingredients